-(a) Classification, Measurement and Reclassification of Financial Assets in Accordance with PFRS 9
+(a) Classification and Measurement of Financial Assets

-Under PFRS 9, the classification and measurement of financial assets is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
-The classification and measurement of the Company's financial assets are described below and in the succeeding pages.
+The classification and measurement of financial assets is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
+The classification and measurement of the Company's financial assets are described below.